 Pros

-• Full custody of assets—tokens remain in users’ wallets rather than a centralized exchange.
+• Full custody of assets—tokens remain in users’ wallets rather than a centralized crypto exchange.

 • No reliance on third parties, reducing risks of hacks, insolvencies, or sudden changes in staking policies.